Evermore: Release and promotion

 Swift announced Evermore, including the cover artwork and track listing, on December 10, 2020, as her second surprise album of 2020 after Folklore.
-The titles of the album and its tracks are stylized in all lowercase; Juko commented that this stylization evokes the continuation of folk tales: the songs' narratives have no definite beginning and instead are a collection of fragmented stories.
+The album title and its track titles are stylized in all lowercase; Juko commented that this stylization evokes the continuation of folk tales: the songs' narratives have no definite beginning and instead form a collection of fragmented stories.

-The artwork shows Swift, standing with her back to the camera, looking over a barren field with trees in the distance.
+The artwork shows Swift standing with her back to the camera, looking over a barren field with trees in the distance.
 She is wearing a French braid and a checked flannel coat from a collection by the English designer Stella McCartney, which sold out hours after the album's announcement.
 As with Folklore, Evermore embraces a cottagecore aesthetic that reflected the escapist fantasy content, which resonated with many listeners seeking comfort during the pandemic, and represented Swift's effort to reinvent her image.
-In the view of the English literature scholar Ryan Hibbett, the cover art shows Swift as a "fellow-spectator and thinker" rather than an object of sexualization common to pop stars.
+In the view of the English literature scholar Ryan Hibbett, the cover art shows Swift as a "fellow-spectator and thinker" rather than as an object of sexualization common to pop stars.